chriscorbin/iamchriscorbin.com/content/about.md

 =====
   <br/>

- - I work as a fulltime Data Engineer for an awesome company out of California.
+ - I work as a fulltime Data Engineer.
 If you want to learn more, my [resume](/resume/) is available.

 - I have a number of cool [projects](/projects/)  that I work on (at least I think they're cool).